 Students at Culver-Stockton College learn the importance of improving the world around them through Service Learning.
 C-SC begins the first week of school with the "Everyone Doing More" event, giving students the opportunity to go into the community to do service.
 Students participate in service learning in courses, such as First Year Experience, Community Action, Professional Development, and often during study abroad courses.
-For more information on our service learning, go to culver.edu/current-students/ campus-life/spiritual-life/service-learning.
+Visit our website for more information on our service learning.